The Importance of Quality Adult Social Care Training

 Basic life support techniques

-Effective Handling of Information in Adult Social Care Settings:
+Effective Handling of Information in Adult Social Care Settings

-Maintaining accurate and secure records
+Maintaining accurate and secure records ·

 Data protection and confidentiality

-The Principles of Infection Prevention and Control (IPC):
+The Principles of Infection Prevention and Control (IPC)

-Understanding infection control procedures
+Understanding infection control procedure

 Implementing IPC measures in care settings

-Understand Learning Disability and Autism:
+Understand Learning Disabilities and Autism

 Characteristics of learning disabilities and autism